John M. Andersen

 International Trade Administration

-Mr. Andersen is the Principal Deputy Assistant Secretary for Market Access and Compliance.
-He is responsible for all market access and commercial issues dealing with U.S. trading partners.
-As DAS for MAC, Mr. Andersen manages an organization with approximately 211 employees and a budget in excess of $42 million.
-Mr. Andersen was previously Senior Director for Western Hemisphere Affairs in the International Trade Administration where he was responsible for all market access and commercial issues dealing with the Western Hemisphere.
-He has been involved in a number of major international and bilateral negotiations, including the Uruguay Round of Multilateral Trade Negotiations, and Free Trade Negotiations with Canada, Chile, Central America and the Dominican Republic, Peru, Colombia and Panama.
+Mr. Andersen is the Principal Deputy Assistant Secretary for Global Markets at the International Trade Administration which assists and advocates for U.S. businesses in international markets.
+He is responsible for overseeing both market access and commercial issues.
+He manages staff in over 100 U.S. locations and in over 70 countries.
+Prior to this position, Mr. Andersen was the Principal Deputy Assistant Secretary for the Market Access and Compliance unit.
+He also served as Senior Director for Western Hemisphere Affairs in the former Market Access and Compliance unit in the International Trade Administration.
+He has been involved in a number of major international and bilateral negotiations, including the Uruguay Round of Multilateral Trade Negotiations, and Free Trade Negotiations with Canada, Chile, Central America and the Dominican Republic, Peru, Colombia, and Panama.
 He was a key member of the President’s Commission for Assistance to a Free Cuba.

-He recently served as the Acting Deputy Assistant Secretary for AD/CVD Operations in ITA’s Import Administration where he was responsible for implementing and enforcing U.S. trade enforcement provisions.
+He recently served as the Acting Deputy Assistant Secretary for AD/CVD Operations in ITA’s former unit, Import Administration which is now part of the newly created Enforcement and Compliance unit.
+He was responsible for implementing and enforcing U.S. trade enforcement provisions.
 As Acting DAS, he managed an organization with approximately 175 employees and an annual budget in excess of $20 million.
 In 2005, Mr. Andersen served on detail to the Department of State, Office of Summit Coordination where, as a member of the 2005 Summit of the Americas Team, he negotiated key elements of the Summit Plan of Action.